mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "I...
 I am too weak."

-"I can heal you.
-I have some vials of-" _We used it all._ "I can get you to a place where you'll be safe."
+I reached into my bag.
+"I have some vials of- ...
+I can get you to a place where you'll be safe."

 "Nowhere is safe now."

 "There is such a place," I reassured hae, "It's hidden, in the darkness.
 The Holragi wouldn't know to go there."

 "The underworld..." thi looked through me as hae thoughts drifted off.
-"If you've come to take me back...
-I'm not going anywhere."
+"I'm not going back."

 _Underworld?_

 "I don't know of any underworld.
 Only of Ulukoma.
-There are many doctors there that can help you."
+There is a doctor there that can help you."

-"Doctors have no business with the dead."
+"A doctor has no business with the dead."

 "But you aren't dead."

-Thi looked at me with cold, untrusting eyes, and gestured toward the cove.
+Thi looked at me with cold, untrusting eyes, and gestured with hae head toward the cove.

 "Bring me inside," thi said.

-I brought hae to the edge of the entry, where there was ample room away from the water.
-Even if we were there until morning, we would've been safe from the water.
+I carried hae to the edge of the entry, where there was ample height and space from the water.
+Even if we were there until morning, we would've been safe from the tide.

-"I could have stopped them," thi said to me as thi made haeself as comfortable as a maman could be on a bed of rocks.
+"I could have stopped them," thi said as thi made haeself as comfortable as a maman could be on a bed of rocks.

 "Tried to stop who?"
 I asked.

-"Those Holragi slavers.
+"Those filthy slavers.
 They got your companion.
-That fool.
 Could have stopped them if those two didn't see me."

-"I'm... sorry," I said, realizing that thi could have said the same for me.
+I apologized with a heavy heart, realizing that I had unwittingly drawn hae concern to me instead of to Pomri.

 "Don't be sorry," thi said with conviction.
-"You did what you had to."
+"You aren't a logical puppet, you are a ."

 I was grateful for hae thinking so, but I held on to my guilt.

-"Pomri is... gone.
-A slave to Holragi."
+"Pomri is... a slave now.
+She can't escape."

 "Be still, maman.
 Quiet your mind."

-"But–"
+"I've been begging it to stop!"

 "There's nothing could be done to stop it, and no way to take it back."